 I would like to buy an old house in Roscoe Village, tear it down and build a new one.
 Do I need a zoning change to build my new house?

 Not necessarily.
-If you plan to build a house that complies with the current zoning on that piece of property, then you would not need a zoning change.
-If you plan to make changes to a piece of property, you should always check the zoning of a particular lot before you purchase that property.
+If you plan to build a new house that complies with all current zoning requirements on that property, then you do not need a zoning change.
+If you plan to make changes to any property, always check the zoning and consult with your legal and architectural professionals.

 Why are some older buildings taller than new ones built on my residential street?

 The overlay mentioned above was first adopted on Roscoe Street from Damen to Leavitt.
-Later, the overlay was extended to Western; however, a dispute emerged over whether the extension past Leavitt was eliminated when the City adopted the new Zoning Ordinance in 2004.
+Later, the overlay was extended to Claremont.
+Subsequently, a dispute emerged over whether the extension past Leavitt was eliminated when the City adopted the new Zoning Ordinance in 2004.
 As a result, buildings were constructed on Roscoe Street west of Leavitt without the overlay height restriction.
-RVN has always maintained the position that the overlay remained in effect from Damen to Western and there was no record that the overlay west of Leavitt had been eliminated.
+RVN always asserted that the overlay remained in effect from Damen to Claremont.
 The City Zoning Administrator investigated this dispute and has agreed with the position taken by RVN.